Search: 64 results

 Verse ConceptsTens Of ThousandsOne MonthTwo To Four MonthsForced Labour

-He built the stories against all the house, each five cubits high: and they rested on the house with timber of cedar.
+Then he built the extensions [of rooms] against the entire house, each [story] five cubits high; and they were attached to the house with timbers of cedar.

 Verse ConceptsHeightDecksDimensions Of ChambersCedar Woodstructure